jaicdev/QDPStudio/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.

+---

+Start compressing your models with QDP Studio and help push the boundaries of efficient deep learning deployments!

 ---